mohammadshayk/ecommerce_application/README.md

+#ecommerce_application

--With Modern design, animations, the ability to add and edit products on the go using a CMS, all advanced cart functionalities,
+• Modern design, animations, the ability to add and edit products on the go using a CMS, all advanced cart functionalities

--Great folder and file structure, hooks and refs
+• Created advance level folder and file structure, hooks and refs

--Advanced State Management of the entire application using React Context API
+• Advanced State Management of the entire application using React Context API

--In Next.js, File-based routing, Data fetching that allows server-side rendering and static generation which makes our websites incredibly optimized (show getServerSideProps, getStaticPaths, getStaticProps), and you’ll also learn how to use Next.js as a backend endpoint.
+• In Next.js, File-based routing, Data fetching that allows server-side rendering and static generation which makes our websites incredibly optimized (show getServerSideProps, getStaticPaths, getStaticProps)

+• Used Next.js as a backend endpoint.

--Managed the entire content of the app using Sanity.
-Sanity is the unified content platform that makes the entire app possible.
+• Managed the entire content of the app using Sanity.